aplosdev/docs/pages/index.md

 ## Name

 '*Aplós*', pronounced as `/aplós/` <button class="mono-emoji" @click="playSound">🔊</button> is the Romanized representation of the Greek word 'Απλός,' which translates to 'Simple'.
-This naming choice that showcases the essence of the project— it's dedication to providing users with a straightforward and modern web experience.
+This naming choice showcases the essence of the project— it's dedication to providing users with a straightforward and modern web experience.
 Aplós is centered around the philosophy of simplicity, aiming to deliver an uncomplicated and contemporary solution for website creation.
 </aside>

 ## Installation